Random International and Company Wayne McGregor

 'I HAVE NEVER SEEN LIVING ART WORK SO CONSUMMATELY WITH DANCE'

 - Katie Columbus, The Stage

 Dancers from Company Wayne McGregor inhabited Random International's acclaimed Rain Room installation in the Barbican's Curve gallery, performing continuously evolving interventions in the rain, with a score by contemporary composer Max Richter.

 Known for their distinctive approach to digital-based contemporary art, Random International's experimental artworks come alive through audience interaction.

-'THE GREAT JOY OF IT LIES IN THE PROXIMITY OF THE DANCERS'
+'IT'S A WONDERFUL EXPERIENCE AND, BEYOND EVEN THE VISUALS, THE GREAT JOY OF IT LIES IN THE PROXIMITY OF THE DANCERS'

 Footage of Rain Room at the Barbican by Random International.
-Images by Sidd Khajuria, courtesy of Random International.